 We selected A/Brisbane/02/2018 (1A.3.3.2) human vaccine strain as the human representative for the H1 swine virus analyses.
 An HI titre of 1:40 is generally considered the putative threshold that would confer protection against a future influenza infection.
 We plotted the HI titres obtained against the reference human seasonal vaccine and the representative swine influenza strains (Figure 7) to characterise the distribution of population immunity.
 For the human seasonal vaccine strain and a contemporary 1A.3.3.2 swine strain (A/swine/Germany/R2279/2016), which was still antigenically similar to the putative introduction strain from humans, we saw that the majority of the cohort had titres > 1:40 and indeed a median response of 4 GMT or 1:160.
 The A/swine/Republic of Ireland/AR6853/2016 (1A.3.3.2) – another strain antigenically similar to the putative strain from humans also showed a distribution of titres in the cohort which was generally higher than the 1:40 threshold, but with a median value below 4 GMT.
-Two additional swine 1A.3.3.2 strains, A/swine/Denmark/SIR1570/2017 and A/swine/Italy/241572, showed an even higher distribution of titres with all over 1:40 and a median of 5 GMT for both strains.
+Two additional swine 1A.3.3.2 strains, A/swine/Denmark/SIR1570/2017 and A/swine/Italy/241572/2020, showed an even higher distribution of titres with all over 1:40 and a median of 5 GMT for both strains.
 However, A/swine/Germany/BAK36/2017 was poorly recognised by the majority of the cohort antisera, the median was below 1:40 and some antisera showed no cross-reactivity.
 When we measured the antigenic distance from the A/Brisbane/02/2018 ferret antiserum to the tested swine strains we found that three were ~4 AU away, and the A/swine/Germany/BAK36/2017 was 6 AU away from the antiserum.
 This suggests that viruses that have drifted >4 AU from any seasonal or pre-pandemic preparedness vaccine may present a higher risk of incursion relative to population immunity.
 Given the demonstrated antigenic heterogeneity of circulating European swine 1A viruses, this should warrant close monitoring.

 For the human cohort immunity assessment of the human seasonal 1B lineage, we selected two vaccine strains: A/Brazil/1/1978 – a human seasonal strain and closest ancestor to the putative introduction into swine and A/Michigan/383/2018 (1B.2.1) – a 1B lineage CVV, as references, together with contemporary European 1B viruses from pigs.
 The distribution of titres against A/Brazil/1/1978 were spread widely, with a median of 2 GMT, but with some individuals showing no cross-reactivity and others high cross-reactivity.
 This distribution likely relates to previous influenza exposure or vaccination with pre-2009 human seasonal viruses and low reactors likely represent younger individuals who might be at risk of infection.
-We included A/Michigan/383/2018 as a reference as it was the only available candidate vaccine virus proposed from this lineage.
-All individuals had titres above 2 GMT (range 1-8 GMT) against A/Michigan/383/2018, A/swine/Italy/202244/2019 and A/swine/France/29-200240/2020.
+We included A/Michigan/383/2018 as a reference as it was the only available CVV proposed from this lineage.
+All individuals had titres above 2 GMT (range 1-8 GMT) against A/Michigan/383/2018, A/swine/Italy/202244/2019 (1B.1.2.2) and A/swine/France/29-200240/2020 (1B.1.2.3).
 The other four strains had titres varying between 0-8 GMT though the median of each was above 2 GMT.